 Procedure for student: If you are a graduate student placed on academic probation, you should meet with your major advisor and/or graduate program coordinator to ensure that the expectations for removal of the probationary status are clearly defined and that you understand them.
-You must submit an R1 Plan for Success or R2 Second Plan for Success form not later than the date specified in the probation notification (typically around the beginning of classes for the next term).
+You must submit a GSPS - Graduate Student Plan for Success form not later than the date specified in the probation notification (typically around the beginning of classes for the next term).